It's time to review the causes of halitosis

 - Smelly foods and beverages.
 Garlic, onions, leeks, meat, spices, coffee, alcohol and milk can all leave your palate reeking.

 - Dry mouth.
-Also known as xerostomia, this condition allows bacteria to grow faster than normal.
+Also known as xerostomia (the subjective sensation of dry mouth symptoms), this condition allows bacteria to grow faster than normal.

 - Periodontal disease.
 When gingivitis is so severe that it infects the bone bed that your teeth are rooted in, you've got periodontitis (and bad breath).